Capture and Track Explicit User Feedback

 You can overlay filters to focus your visualization on user feedback for a particular subset of LLM interactions.

-User feedback is a great property to filter by when curating a fine-tuning datasets.
-For example, you can use the traces API to export input-output pairs corresponding positive user feedback.
+User feedback is a great property to filter by when curating a fine-tuning dataset.
+For example, you can use the traces API to export input-output pairs corresponding to positive user feedback.